TheMEMOLab/Bin420-Bioinformatics-for-Functional-Meta-Omics/MetaG/Wroking_with_FRAMSigma2-NIRS.md

 # Wroking with FRAM Cluster Sigma2-NIRS

+This workshop was doing by help of [Sigma2-NIRS](https://documentation.sigma2.no/index.html).

 ### What is this?

 This document is intended to be a quick reference guide on the basic usage of the FRAM Sigma2 HPC cluster.
 For a complete reference please referer to the full documentation of [FRAM](https://documentation.sigma2.no/hpc_machines/fram.html).